rnepal2/HPC-CUDA-Scheduler/README.md

 # mumax3-scheduler

-scheduler to run GPU-accelerated mumax3 simulations in superconductors
+A job scheduler to run GPU-accelerated mumax3 simulations in high performance comuters - or any linux systems.